3.1.2.2. eProsima Extensions

 Example

-//Add new property for the Auth:PKI-DH plugin
+// Add new property for the Auth:PKI-DH plugin

-property_policy.properties().emplace_back("dds.sec.auth.plugin", "builtin.PKI-DH");
+writer_qos.properties().properties().emplace_back("dds.sec.auth.plugin", "builtin.PKI-DH");

-//Add new property for the Access:Permissions plugin
+// Add new property for the Access:Permissions plugin

 "builtin.Access-Permissions"));

-//Add new user custom property to send to external Participants
+// Add new user custom property to send to external Participants

-property_policy.properties().emplace_back("Custom Property Name", "Custom value", true);
+writer_qos.properties().properties().emplace_back("Custom Property Name", "Custom value", true);

 <participant profile_name="secure_participant_conf_all_plugin_xml_profile">